mikemoraned/biscuits/README.md

 cities in a similarish way to that done by the artist Armelle Caron, see http://www.armellecaron.fr/works/les-villes-rangees/.

+## August 2019: Garibaldi

+Where I got to with Speculaas was great to get an idea with what can be done with automatic layouts based on bin packing algorithms, where the whole area is treated as one "bin".
+However, it was lacking in a few major aspects.

+The bin-packing algorithms are quite slow to execute, as they are np-hard in general.
+This is not a new learning, but given that my execution language was Python the impact of the algorithmic hardness was increased by having a slow execution language.
+Also, the layouts from bin-packing algorithms don't look anywhere near as nice as the original artists work.

+Speculaas is based on hand-picked screenshots of maps.
+This was a deliberate compromise but limits discovery and comparison; it's hard to add new areas and hard to be sure they are being compared at same size scale.

+When it comes to implementation I did this as Python running on Kubernetes.
+The Kubernetes part was fine in general but brings with it a bunch of overheads.
+Add onto this the cpu requirements of running python and it quickly eats into my personal Kubernetes budget.

+So the aims for the next iteration (Garibaldi) are:
+- free choice of areas at a fixed set of zoom levels i.e. any area on the world can be chosen that corresponds to zoom levels which show city details
+- allow automatic layouts that don't correspond only to bin-packing algorithms
+- fast dynamic updates i.e. where possible, data is produced quickly in response to user interactions and not as a batch offline process

+Also, I have a bunch of technologies I am interested in exploring, so I'll be chosen from those.

+This leads to a few interesting implementation constraints:
+- Bias towards processing vectors which preserve structures, as opposed to using images
+- Bias towards languages which:
+  - can be made fast, for general responsiveness and reducing the impact of np-hard algorithms
+  - have a low memory footprint, so that they don't take up space in browser or in back-end clusters
+  - can be made to run either in-browser or on back-end, so that computation can move to where it is needed
+  - have a mature grpc implementation that allows services written in different languages to interoperate

+Also, some allowances:
+- This doesn't need to run in all browsers i.e. so backwards incompatibility is allowed

 ## April 2018 : Speculaas

 <a href="https://youtu.be/6DsjwTlskkM"><img src="public/apr2018.jerusalem.png" /></a>